• Skip to main content

 You should return to Tribe Conference again next year.
 Make it the reunion hub.
 Make it the event you go to that in a year, two years, three years, you can point back to and say “That’s where we first met, and look at us now!”

-[clickToTweet tweet=”Check out this review of @JeffGoins Tribe Conference! #TribeConf” quote=”Check out this review of @JeffGoins Tribe Conference! #TribeConf”]
+[clickToTweet tweet=”Check out this review of @JeffGoins Tribe Conference! #TribeConf” quote=”Check out this review of @JeffGoins Tribe Conference! #TribeConf”](Jeff had no idea I was going to write this, and I get no commission for doing so.)

 When I got my start, certain events became anchor points for me and the friends I made as a newbie.
 Tribe Conference may be that for you, because that second tribe — the one made of people building right along with you — is just as important as the tribe you’re building around your message.